mmarchegiani/mutag-calib/README.md

 ```bash
 pocket-coffea run --cfg mutag_calib/configs/fit_templates/fit_templates_HHbbgg.py -o fit_templates_HHbbgg -e dask@lxplus --custom-run-options mutag_calib/configs/params/run_options.yaml --process-separately
 ```

+Merge outputs and produce plots with similar commands as in Step 2.

 ### Step 3: Produce fit shapes and combine datacards
 In order to produce the fit shapes and combine datacards for the fit, a dedicated script can be run with the following command: